crosbymichael/skydock/README.md

 docker -d -dns 172.17.42.1 # + what other settings you use
 ```

+**Note:**
+You can also pass the `-dns` flag to individual containers so that the DNS options only apply to specific
+containers and not everything started by the daemon.
+But what fun is that?

 Now we need to start skydns before our other containers are run or else they will not be able to resolve DNS queries.

 ```bash